Deerhoof: Format experimentation

-In 2012 Deerhoof also began home-recording their next record Breakup Song.
-The band said that the album was a response to the tradition of breakup songs, which they felt included too many sad songs and too few empowering ones.
-After a long final mixing session at Saunier's apartment, Matsuzaki took the front cover photo of a garbage truck in the early morning hours.
-The Polyvinyl Records release was also released on Joyful Noise Recordings in "flexi-book" format, allowing the listener to flip from song to song as if each track were a page in a storybook.
-Deerhoof hero Simeon of Silver Apples made a remix of "Mario's Flaming Whiskers III".
+In 2012 Deerhoof also began home-recording the record Breakup Song.
+The band said the album was a response to the tradition of breakup songs, which it felt included too many sad songs and too few empowering ones.
+After a long final mixing session at Saunier's apartment, Matsuzaki took the front cover photo of a garbage truck in the early morning.
+The Polyvinyl Records release was also released on Joyful Noise Recordings in "flexi-book" format, allowing listeners to flip from song to song as if each track were a page in a storybook.
+Deerhoof hero Simeon of Silver Apples remixed "Mario's Flaming Whiskers III".
 Revealing some of Deerhoof's working methods and group chemistry, a rare full-band interview, with former MTV VJ John Norris, appeared in the fall 2012 Interview magazine.

-In October, they released a single "Sexy, but Sparkly", produced by Fear of a Black Planet co-producer Chris Shaw, marking the first time Deerhoof worked with a producer.
-It was recorded as part of the series of short documentaries Masters From Their Day, which chronicles the efforts of a band and a record-producer as they attempt to record and mix a new single in one day.
-The song then appeared in the LAMC split-7" series, in which a more known artist chooses a lesser-known one (Deerhoof chose Half Waif) to make their recorded debut, with proceeds going to the Ariel Panero Memorial Fund at VH1 Save the Music.
+In October, Deerhoof released a single, "Sexy, but Sparkly", produced by Fear of a Black Planet co-producer Chris Shaw, the first time Deerhoof worked with a producer.
+It was recorded as part of the series of short documentaries Masters From Their Day, which chronicles the efforts of a band and a record producer as they attempt to record and mix a new single in one day.
+The song then appeared in the LAMC split-7" series, in which a well-known artist chooses a lesser-known one (Deerhoof chose Half Waif) to make their recorded debut, with proceeds going to the Ariel Panero Memorial Fund at VH1 Save the Music.

-Deerhoof's twelfth album, 2014's La Isla Bonita was self-recorded live in guitarist Ed Rodriguez's basement during a "weeklong sleepover arguing over whether to try and sound like Joan Jett or Janet Jackson".
-The recordings were meant as demos to be rerecorded with former music journalist and Mr. Dream drummer Nick Sylvester, but the band liked the raw DIY versions so much, they just kept them and recorded the vocals with Sylvester.
-The lyrics were heavily influenced by 24/7, a book by Columbia professor Jonathan Crary.
-The album art was by Sara Cwynar.
-Their music video for "Exit Only" featured Michael Shannon playing two roles, with a cameo by Rodriguez.
-The Guardian, on their exclusive preview stream of La Isla Bonita, collected testimonials about Deerhoof from a variety of notable musicians and artists, including Radiohead's Jonny Greenwood, Henry Rollins, Blur's Graham Coxon, Adam Green, the Yeah Yeah Yeahs' Brian Chase, and David Shrigley.
+Deerhoof's 12th album, 2014's La Isla Bonita, was self-recorded live in guitarist Ed Rodriguez's basement during a "weeklong sleepover arguing over whether to try and sound like Joan Jett or Janet Jackson".
+The recordings were meant as demos to be rerecorded with former music journalist and Mr. Dream drummer Nick Sylvester, but the band liked the raw DIY versions so much it just kept them and recorded the vocals with Sylvester.
+The lyrics were heavily influenced by Columbia professor Jonathan Crary's book 24/7.
+The album art is by Sara Cwynar.
+The video for "Exit Only" featured Michael Shannon playing two roles, with a cameo by Rodriguez.
+The Guardian, on its exclusive preview stream of La Isla Bonita, collected testimonials about Deerhoof from various notable musicians and artists, including Radiohead's Jonny Greenwood, Henry Rollins, Blur's Graham Coxon, Adam Green, the Yeah Yeah Yeahs' Brian Chase, and David Shrigley.
 The album received high praise from NPR, A.V.
 Club, Alternative Press, and The Wire, and was reviewed by Tune-Yards' Merril Garbus for Talkhouse.